 The starting and end points are included in the selection.
 Blanks are not permitted within the selection list.
-The ist>, <first>, <current> and <last> menu items display points and their numbers in the input line. ist> specifies a list of previously selected points in the input line; <first> a "1", <current> the number of the active point and <last> the number of the last point.
+The list, first, current and last menu items display points and their numbers in the input line. list specifies a list of previously selected points in the input line; first a "1", current the number of the active point and last the number of the last point.
 If nothing is specified, the current selection will be switched off, or if the selection is switched off, the last active selection will be switched back on.